AlanSala123/AiProfolio/README.md

 Add a quick summary of what your project theme and objectives are.

+Users will be able to input information relevant to their career paths, upload their resume, and also any preferences in terms of features of the website or aesthetics.
+That information will be taken and used to generate an interactive website to showcase the skills outlined in the users resume.
+The user will be able to download their files, view them through this website, or deploy them externally.

 Deployment Website: **Add Link to Deployed Project**

 ### Open-source libraries used